MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 - Endpoint deployment objectives include end user compute devices - laptops, desktops, and mobile devices.
 - Endpoint management can apply both to corporate managed devices, and individual owned devices enrolled in a "bring your own device" program.
-- As you plan to adopt Zero Trust for endpoints, you will need to design solutions that are broader than just what you have in Azure.
+- As you plan to adopt Zero Trust for endpoints, solutions that are broader than just what you have in Azure are needed.
-- You will need to use tools such as Intune and other device management solutions to complete these deployment objectives.
+- You need to use tools such as Intune and other device management solutions to complete these deployment objectives.
 - If you have endpoints located in Azure, such as Azure Virtual Desktop, you can enroll the client experience in Intune while using Azure policies and controls to restrict access to the infrastructure.

 ### Endpoints Recommendations